steinex/steinex/README.md

 If you are interested in any of these, just hit me up and I give you an account if you are not a total stranger or weirdo.

 Other than that I host a lot of non-user facing stuff like Prometheus.
-Grafana, PostgresSQL, [Caddy](https://caddyserver.com/)  (i *love* Caddy!), [uptime-kuma](https://github.com/louislam/uptime-kuma) just to mention the "major" stuff.
+Grafana, PostgresSQL, [Caddy](https://caddyserver.com/)  (i *love* Caddy!), [uptime-kuma](https://github.com/louislam/uptime-kuma) just to mention a few.